springernature/frontend-playbook/accessibility/common-remediations.md

 If you really have to do it, warn the user before they click on the link that it'll open in a new window.
 You can use text like "opens in a new window" or a visual icon.
 If you choose to use an icon, make sure it's accessible to screen reader users.

-Note: you MUST use `rel="noopener"` on outbound links that open in a new window.
+You MUST use `rel="noopener"` on outbound links that open in a new window.
 See the [secure markup guide](../security/secure-markup.md/#add-relnoopener-to-outbound-links-in-new-windows) for an explanation.

 We do this:
 ```html